markokow/sample_regression_aws/README.md

 # for AWS one can use https://fastapi-alb-344459632.ap-southeast-1.elb.amazonaws.com/predict instead
 ```

-For more information about the model and its implementation details, please visit [link](https://drive.google.com/file/d/1eYWcnAxCkc1SZlWpkQuzjhVETV_Cd2jO/view?usp=sharing) for the project overview
+For more information about the model and its implementation details, please visit this [presentation](https://drive.google.com/file/d/1EqAc-g6hRHoy80VoQF-IHpJRKvz1yQC9/view) for the project overview